WHY THIS WORK MATTERS

 Check out our interactive map below to explore the location and color morph of eastern gray squirrels.
 These observations were submitted by citizen scientists to iNaturalist, with the coat color of each squirrel classified by citizen scientists like you at Zooniverse.
 Over 45,000 people have contributed to this dataset through iNaturalist and Zooniverse.

-This game lets you experience directly how the different morphs evolve across the changing landscape
+A game that lets you experience directly how the different morphs evolve across the changing landscape

 MAJOR THEMES IN THis research